 Naturally addressing gynecomastia comes down to controlling or limiting the intake of estrogen rich foods and increasing food items that contain testosterone or promotes testosterone production.
 Below is a very limited list of some common food items that is rich in estrogen.
 This is not a definitive guide and also do your own research and find out what other food items contain estrogen to avoid them.

 The best way to achieve estrogen-testosterone balance is to focus on eating foods that both regulate estrogen and promote healthy testosterone production in combination with a healthy lifestyle.
 The way the estrogen-testosterone ratio is regulated in the body is a bit complex and we will briefly go through what the process is and how we can use it to our advantage.

-So how exactly does men produce unwanted estrogen and what constitutes a healthy level of estrogen for men?
+So how exactly do men produce unwanted estrogen and what constitutes a healthy level of estrogen for men?
 It may seem counterintuitive, but the majority of circulating estrogen in men is actually derived from the male sex hormone we call testosterone.
 The mechanism from which this occurs centers around an enzyme known as aromatase.
 The primary form of circulating estrogen is known as estradiol.
 Men lack the female reproductive organs necessary to produce this hormone so its main source is from the conversion of free testosterone to estradiol through this enzyme known as aromatase.
 This enzyme is expressed in various tissues throughout the body naturally but this can result in fluctuations in hormone levels throughout the body.
 Increased activity of this aromatase enzyme in fat cells surrounding the breast tissue is an underlying contributor to gynecomastia in males.

 There are two aspects two naturally raising your testosterone levels.
 The first is to decrease your estrogen levels by avoiding estrogen rich foods and the second is to increase food items that are rich in testosterone and polyphenols which act to lower estrogen.
 Polyphenols compounds are surprisingly common and may already be a part of your diet.
 Common beverages that are high in polyphenols include: